IDMEFv2/idmefv2-glpi-addon/README.md

 # idmefv2-glpi-addon

-A IDMEFv2 enrichment addon using GLPI to provide location and inventory information
+This repository provides a IDMEFv2 enrichment addon using GLPI to add location and inventory information to a IDMEFv2 message.